the-isf-academy/making-with-code-zola/site/content/courses/cs9/unit00/labs/lab2_variables_loops/_index.md

 0. What is a variable?
 0. How do you declare a variable?
-0. At what point in a program can you use a given variable?
+0. At what point in a program can you use a variable?
 {{< /checkpoint >}}

 ## Loops